Skip to Main Content

 Can the library purchase a subscription to any of the personal streaming services?

-None of these sites offer institutional subscriptions for academic use; however, the library does license films from Academic Video Online (AVON), Digital Theatre+, and Films on Demand.
+None of these sites offer institutional subscriptions for academic use; however, the library does license films from Alexander Street (AVON), Digital Theatre+, and Films on Demand.
 Randolph College community members are welcome to use any of these titles in the classroom or for campus events, as these subscriptions include public performance rights.
 Not every title from Kanopy BASE will include PPR, so you must verify before showing films from Kanopy.

 What about student organizations that want to show a film on campus?
 How do they do that?